The Road to Beech Mountain, Part 1: The First Camps

 Executive Hunter resigned in 1933 to return to the ministry.
 Ernest Blanchard was named as his replacement in 1934.

-Camp in 1934 would be held in August as the Boy Scouts and Girl Scouts apparently swapped schedules.
+In 1934, the council encouraged troops to attend camp under their own leadership rather than relying on council-led provisional units.
 Building a camp museum was on the agenda for that summer.
 I wonder what happened to it…

 New opportunities continued to present themselves as camp enrollment increased.
 That summer, 16 selected Scouts camped at Mongaup Pond, where they worked on clearing trails in the area.
 Perhaps it was here that the Scouts of the Orange-Sullivan Council first saw the mountain that would give their next camp its name.

 Spruce Ridge saw one final piece of memorabilia released in 1939, a printed felt patch in the shape of a tent that just says “O.S.
 Council Camp 1939.”
-Was there some uncertainty about where the council camp would be that year?
-This would be the Orange-Sullivan Council’s final year at Spruce Ridge and the last stop before Beech Mountain Scout Camp.
+Was there some uncertainty about where the council camp would be that year when they had the patches made?

 Aftermath